- By April Mittelstaedt

 Ways to Be Cool, Digitally

-If you are ready to dive into some good books but find that you are trying to be socially responsible through social distancing, we have got a solution for you.
+If you, like me, are ready to dive into some good books but find that you, like me, are trying to be socially responsible through social distancing, I have got a solution for you!

 Forsyth County Public Library has a great resource in the North Carolina Digital Library.
-Now, you can access it from a computer using the website, read on your tablet, in your bed, with a mug of tea and a sleeping cat.
+Now, you can access it from a computer using the website, but I like to read on my tablet, in my bed, with a mug of tea and a sleeping cat.
 (It really helps if the cat is actually sleeping, otherwise they will want attention and that is not conducive to a good reading environment.)

-Of course, if you've have been using Overdrive/Libby/the North Carolina Digital Library for years, you may be wondering why you should keep reading.
-Well, friend, in these times of need, Overdrive has really worked to include some features that we have wanted for years and we were all prepared to tell every patron who walked into the library about them, but we think this will be a more socially responsible way to do it.
+Of course, if you, like me, have been using Overdrive/Libby/the North Carolina Digital Library for years, you may be wondering why you should keep reading.
+Well, friend, in these times of need, Overdrive has really worked to include some features that I have wanted for years and I was all prepared to tell every patron who walked into the library about them, but I think this will be a more socially responsible way to do it.

 Cool Way to Be Number One: